Refaat El-Sayed: The fall

 In December 1986, Fermenta's auditors discovered extensive irregularities in Fermenta's financial statements.
-Refaat El-Sayed was sentenced to five years in prison by the district court in 1989, as well as banning him from engaging in commercial activities on charges of fraud, gross indebtedness against creditors, unfair benefit of creditors and breaches of the Securities Market Act.
+El-Sayed was sentenced to five years in prison by the district court in 1989, as well as banning him from engaging in commercial activities on charges of fraud, gross indebtedness against creditors, unfair benefit of creditors and breaches of the Securities Market Act.
 In the following year, the Sveahov Court raised the sentence to six years.
 El-Saayed was released in 1992.
 Fermenta's board was also sentenced to daily fines for environmental crime.

+In March 1991, it was revealed that El-Saayed had suffered a financial loss due to a secret agreement between Volvo and Handelsbanken.
+The agreement involved the purchase of Fermenta shares in the open market by Industrivärden AB, with the intention of exchanging them for shares in Soneson and Pharmacia, resulting in a profit for Industrivärden AB and Handelsbanken.
+However, since the Volvo deal was not completed, Industrivärden AB was left with Fermenta shares that were worth much less than what they had paid.
+To cover their loss, Handelsbanken registered the shares under El-Saayed's name, causing him to take the fall.

+This news was a shock to El-Saayed, who would have acted differently if he had known he was being sidestepped back in 1986.

+In July 1986, El-Saayed received an offer of US$400 million from Mottiedison for his holding in Fermenta.
+The total fund was deposited in SHB, but Industrivärden AB declined the offer from Monttiedison.